William Aspdin: Biography

 Aspdin contracted several partnerships to finance his operations.
-As "Maude, Jones & Aspdin", he acquired the Parker and Wyatt plant at Northfleet creek, Kent, and transferred his manufacturing operations there in 1846.
+As "Maude, Jones & Aspdin", he acquired the Parker and Wyatt plant at Northfleet Creek in Kent, and transferred his manufacturing operations there in 1846.
 He sold out his share of the Northfleet plant in 1852, and set up in Gateshead, County Durham, as "Aspdin, Ord & Co".
 In 1857, he sold out again, and moved to Germany.
 From 1860, he set up cement plants at Altona and Lagerdorf, these being the first plants to make modern Portland cement outside the UK.
 He died at Itzehoe near Hamburg on 11 April 1864.

 The Northfleet plant continued making Portland cement on a small scale as Robins & Co.
 Ltd. until it was taken over by APCM (Blue Circle) in 1900.
 It shut down shortly afterwards.
 The Gateshead plant was bought by I. C. Johnson, and continued in operation until 1911, when it too was bought by Blue Circle and shut down.

 Aspdin's finances were chaotic, to say the least, and he went bankrupt at least twice.
 At each relocation, he was pursued by angry creditors.
 His history of "financial missteps" and questionable business arrangements suggests that William may have been both inept and dishonest.
 Courland documents evidence of both forgery and embezzlement and does not hesitate to identify him as a con man.
 Aspdin made a number of claims which have since been shown to be false, including trading on his father's name, reputation, and patent.
 One of the most preposterous was William's claim that his father's cement was used by Marc Isambard Brunel in the creation of the Thames Tunnel in London.

 Like his father, Aspdin had little chemical training, and his innovations were likely the result of luck.
 His contribution (although he was unaware of its chemical significance) was to make the first cement containing alite as an active ingredient.
 He is credited with launching the "modern" Portland cement industry.